heuer/segno/docs/qrcode-modes.rst

 Kanji Mode
 ----------

-The fact that the code was invented by Masahiro Hara, which belongs to Denso Wave (a Japanese company), gives Kanji a special status.

 Kanji can be encoded compactly and efficiently and requires significantly less space than encoding the characters in UTF-8.